- Before 1500 BCE

 Christian K. Kleinbub

-Associate Professor, Department of History of Art, Ohio State University
+Associate Professor and Chair of Graduate Studies, Department of History of Art, Ohio State University